-"MasterChef" star Graham Elliot feels incredible after his stunning 150-pound weight loss following bariatric surgery.
+"MasterChef" star Graham Elliot feels incredible after his stunning 155-pound weight loss following bariatric surgery.

-The 6-foot-1 Elliot, who slimmed down from about 400 pounds to 250 pounds, decided to get a sleeve gastrectomy (or gastric-sleeve surgery) in July 2013 for the sake of his three young sons.
+The 6-foot-1 Elliot, who once weighed 400 pounds, decided to get a sleeve gastrectomy (or gastric-sleeve surgery) in July 2013 for the sake of his three young sons.
 In addition to wanting to be a more physically active and involved dad, Graham told TV Guide the turning point came after a humiliating incident at school.

 "I went to my son's kindergarten class to do a little Q&A with the kids and one of the boys took a soccer ball, put it under his shirt, and said, 'I'm Mylo's dad!
-Look how fat I am!' " Elliot told TV Guide Aug.
-18. "I decided right then and there to make a change.
+Look how fat I am!' " Elliot told TV Guide.
+"I decided right then and there to make a change.
 I vowed never again to embarrass my children."

 Rosie O'Donnell Also Got Bariatric Surgery